Earth-Hominid/barker-2.0/README.md

 ### Validation & Security

-[Express Validator](https://express-validator.github.io/docs/) used to validate form data, including user sign up.
+- [Express Validator](https://express-validator.github.io/docs/) used to validate form data, including user sign up.

-[BcryptJS](https://www.npmjs.com/package/bcrypt) is used to encrypt passwords.
+- [BcryptJS](https://www.npmjs.com/package/bcrypt) is used to encrypt passwords.

 ### Authentication

-[JWT - JSON Webtokens](https://jwt.io/) were utilized for user authentication and authorization.
+- [JWT - JSON Webtokens](https://jwt.io/) were utilized for user authentication and authorization.

 When a member is logged in, each subsequent request from their account will include the JSON Webtoken, thus, granting them access to the routes and resources that are permitted with that token.

+### Express Middleware

+- [Express Async Handler](https://github.com/Abazhenov/express-async-handler) is used for handling exceptions inside of async express routes and passing them along to express error handlers.